2018 T. Arnott Moffat Memorial – Sunday, 22nd July

-A road run for motorcycles, based in the highlands of Scotland and organized by the Inverness & District Motor Cycle Club Ltd for motorcycle enthusiasts in memory of T. Arnott Moffat, former General Secretary/Treasurer of the Scottish Auto Cycle Union.
+A road run for motorcycles, based in the highlands of Scotland and organized by the Inverness & District Motor Cycle Club Ltd for motorcycle enthusiasts in memory of T. Arnott Moffat, who was General Secretary/Treasurer of the Scottish Auto Cycle Union for 32 years.

 The inaugural event was held on Monday, 12th June 2017 and followed the route of the 1957 Highland Two-Day Trial.